tojoRs/bible/README.md

 OSIS Bibles
 ===========

-A collection of freely licensed translations of biblical text in OSIS formt.
+A collection of freely licensed translations of biblical text in OSIS format.

 More information on OSIS available here: http://www.bibletechnologies.net/

 Contributing
 ===========